Thomas William Bird

 Thomas William Bird (May 4, 1883 – June 9, 1958) was a politician and clergyman.
 He was elected to the House of Commons of Canada in 1921 as a Member of the Progressive Party to represent the riding of Nelson.
 He was re-elected in 1925 and again in 1926 then defeated in 1930.
 He died a natural death late in his life.

-Bird played an unexpectedly pivotal role in the King–Byng Affair, as he fell asleep during debate on a motion of non-confidence in the 13th Canadian Ministry, and when re-awakened accidentally voted against the government, resulting in the non-confidence motion being passed by a single vote and the government falling as a result.
+Bird played an unexpectedly pivotal role in the King–Byng Affair, paired with an absent pro-government Progressive MP, voted against the government, stating immediately afterward that he had not noticed a fellow MP's exit from the house, and that as he was paired with that MP, that he should not have voted against the government.
+This resulted in the non-confidence motion being passed by a single vote and the government falling as a result.